GuzioMG/JS-utils/README.md

 Verify: `verify(key, text)`  --> Boolean.

 > Troubleshooting tip: those are based on https://github.com/travist/jsencrypt library.
 You'll need it if you want the above functions to work.
-Your best bet is adding `<script src="https://raw.githubusercontent.com/travist/jsencrypt/ea32a5161cfd79218fa30b4c8f661615d21b40a9/bin/jsencrypt.min.js"></script>` to the top of your HTML body and referencing to any jQuery library (more on https://github.com/travist/jsencrypt).
+Instructions in README.md from https://github.com/travist/jsencrypt repo.

 ### `Thread.sleep();`

 JS doesn't have it.
 But it doesn't mean, you can't hack your way into it...

 Sleep: `sleep(ms)`  --> (void)

+> Troubleshooting tip: refer to sleeper.js for more info